 As the Chairman of the South Carolina Lottery Commission, I am pleased to welcome you to the South Carolina Education Lottery's (SCEL) website.
-Along with the other Lottery Commissioners, our Executive Director, Hogan Brown, and the entire SCEL staff, I hope you enjoy learning more about SCEL and our products as you explore this site.
-Since our first ticket sale in January of 2002, we have successfully fulfilled our mission of providing funding to enhance education programs in South Carolina.
-In fact, since that time we have transferred more than $5.5 billion for appropriation by the General Assembly.
+First, I thank our Board of Commissioners who serve to ensure that SCEL raises funds for education programs to help all South Carolinians in the most socially responsible manner.
+On their behalf, I assure you that the SCEL staff, led by our Executive Director, Hogan Brown, is fully committed to increasing education funding while adhering to the highest standards of integrity in the lottery industry.
+I hope you enjoy learning more about SCEL and our products as you explore this site.
+In fact, since our first ticket sale in January of 2002, SCEL has transferred $7.8 billion for appropriation by the General Assembly.

-We are mindful of our obligation to raise funds in a socially responsible manner by supporting responsible play initiatives in our advertising messages.
-Our Marketing expenses are approximately 0.44% of gross sales, down from 0.48% in FY 2018.
+We are mindful of our obligation to raise funds in a socially responsible manner and we support responsible play initiatives in our advertising messages.
+Our advertising expenses at the close of the FY23 (ending June 30, 2023) were approximately 0.43% of gross sales.
 SCEL also strives to be a transparent, well-run business enterprise.
-As a percentage of sales, our operating expenses are the lowest of any lottery in the country with annual sales under $4 billion.
-SCEL’s most recent fiscal year, FY 2019, (ending June 30, 2019) set new records with the following accomplishments compared to FY 2018:
+As a percentage of sales, our operating expenses are among the lowest of any lottery in the country with annual sales under $4 billion.
+In our 21st year, the Lottery reported its second best results for FY23:

 These figures represent a significant impact on our state's economy.